 This table shows percent change from baseline at different skeletal sites.
 Most studies used 1-34 PTH (teriparatide) but a few used 1-84 PTH.
 You can download the Excel file for these tables.

-It is logical to combine an anti-resorptive drug with an anabolic drug, but unfortunately that does not work very well.
+It is logical to combine an anti-resorptive drug with an anabolic drug, but unfortunately that does not work very well and sometimes can be dangerous.
 The following studies show that:

 |* Prior or concurrent treatment with potent bisphosphonates blunts the anabolic response to teriparatide, especially at the spine|